kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

   </tbody>
 </table>

-Kaltura’s integrated DRM solutions seamlessly plug in to its existing infrastructure and workflows, protecting customers from vendor lock-in.DRM Support
+Kaltura’s integrated DRM solutions seamlessly plug in to its existing infrastructure and workflows, protecting customers from vendor lock-in.

+### DRM Support

 Encrypted video files are generated as additional “flavors” of original asset using Kaltura’s transcoding farm and based on selected vendor and license policy.